IBM/kafka-connect-loosehangerjeans-source/README.md

     #  should they wait before making their order
     newcustomers.order.delay.ms.min: 180000     # wait at least 3 minutes
     newcustomers.order.delay.ms.max: 1380000    # order within 23 minutes

     #
+    # online orders
+    #
+    #  these events are intended to represent orders for several products,
+    #   illustrating the use of complex objects and primitive arrays
+    #
+    # number of products to include in an online order: between 1 and 5 (inclusive)
+    onlineorders.products.min: 1
+    onlineorders.products.max: 5
+    # number of emails for the customer who makes an online order: between 1 and 2 (inclusive)
+    onlineorders.customer.emails.min: 1
+    onlineorders.customer.emails.max: 2
+    # number of phones in an address for an online order: between 0 and 2 (inclusive)
+    #    NOTE: in case of 0 phone number, `null` is generated in the events as value for the `phones` property
+    onlineorders.address.phones.min: 0
+    onlineorders.address.phones.max: 2
+    # how many online orders use the same address as shipping and billing address
+    #  between 0.0 and 1.0 : 0.0 means no online order will use the same address as shipping and billing address
+    #                        1.0 means all online orders will use the same address as shipping and billing address
+    onlineorders.reuse.address.ratio: 0.55
+    # how many online orders have at least one product that runs out-of-stock after the order has been placed
+    #  between 0.0 and 1.0 : 0.0 means no online order has some product that runs out-of-stock
+    #                        1.0 means all online orders have products that run out-of-stock
+    onlineorders.outofstock.ratio: 0.22

+    #
+    # out-of-stocks
+    #
+    #  these events are intended to represent products that run out-of-stock in online orders
+    #
+    # how long after an out-of-stock should the restocking happen (in days)
+    outofstocks.restocking.delay.days.min: 1  # 1 day
+    outofstocks.restocking.delay.days.max: 5  # 5 days
+    # how long after an online order should the out-of-stock happen (in milliseconds)
+    outofstocks.delay.ms.min: 300000   # 5 minutes
+    outofstocks.delay.ms.max: 7200000  # 2 hours

+    #
     # locations that are referred to in generated events
     #